What Is Demand Generation?

 How does demand generation actually work?

 Demand generation operates through risk reduction and consensus building in B2B buying committees.
-The mechanism works by meeting buyers in different demand states, from problem unaware to solution comparison, and providing value at each stage.
+At its core, the mechanism works by meeting buyers across every demand state, from problem unaware to active solution comparison, and delivering enough value at each stage that your brand earns the right to the next conversation.

 A prospect might discover your brand through expert content, consume a detailed guide addressing their specific challenge, engage with interactive tools, and participate in community discussions, all before requesting a demo.
 Each interaction builds mental availability and positions your company as a trusted advisor when the buying committee forms.

-Effective demand generation requires alignment between marketing and sales on messaging, timing, and handoff criteria.
-Without this coordination, you create demand that sales can't convert because the context gets lost in translation.
+Demand generation also requires tight alignment between marketing and sales on messaging, timing, and handoff criteria.
+Without that coordination, you create demand that sales can't convert because the context gets lost in translation.

 Why do most B2B teams confuse demand gen with lead gen?